fm4d/PyMarkovTextGenerator/README.md

-This is a simple and probably quite inefficien random text generator based on Markov chains.
+This is a simple and probably quite inefficient pseudorandom text generator based on Markov chains.
 It creates and stores chains for you, buy for any real use other than testing, you should reimplement demo functions.

 Example: